Our Offerings

 A Global Impact

-With over 30 projects in 15 countries, Zoya has collaborated with universities, arts organizations, and peacebuilding institutions over the past 16 years.
+With over 30 projects globally, Zoya has collaborated with universities, arts organizations, and peacebuilding institutions over the past 16 years.
 In each project, they initiate cross-cultural dialogue that shifts perceived boundaries around ethnicity, gender, sexuality, religion, citizenship, and ability.

-Across diverse communities and geographies, Zoya co-creates platforms through Home Soil Projects where performance research, community engagement, and peacebuilding intersect.
-This work cultivates practices that explore socially just ways of being together across borders.
+Across diverse communities and geographies, Zoya co-creates platforms through Home Soil Projects where performance, socially engaged art, education, and community engagement intersect.
+This work cultivates practices that explore socially just ways of being together.

 Public Talk at Silent Green Vorspiel/Transmediale-CTM Berlin 2022